nowatermelon/skyrim/README.md

 3. It is highly recommended to download baseline `profiles` and `overwrite` files from [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063) and drop them into the `Bread` folder (where the modlist is installed).

-   The `profiles` folder contains a ***pre-configured save*** file named “pm”, which saves you from manually configuring settings like MCM and IED at the start of a new game.
+   The `profiles` folder contains a ***pre-configured save*** file named “pm”, which saves you from configuring settings that can only be set manually.
 Simply use the "Alternate Racemenu" power to redesign your character.

    The `overwrite` folder includes some other settings and generated files such as the community shader cache.

 4. Speak to the statue in the starting room, the "Dragonborn" option includes a choice to ***skip the prologue***.

-5. If you want to modify specific INI files, you can use the `filter` box under the `Data` section on the right panel in MO2, it will directly display the file with the highest priority.
+5. If you want to modify specific INI files, you can use the `filter` box under the `Data` section on the right panel, it will display the file with the highest priority.

    <img src="https://github.com/nowatermelon/skyrim/blob/main/_resources/datafilter.png" width="25%">